 This chart compares monthly active users (including paid subscribers) for both companies.(Sources: Corporate press releases 2/2017).
 Pandora is at a distribution disadvantage because it is not available in as many countries as Spotify, but the trends nonetheless are revealing.

-What is hidden in this chart is how dissatisfaction with Pandora is impacting Spotify.
+What is hidden in this chart is how dissatisfaction with Pandora is positively impacting Spotify.

 "An increasing number of music streaming consumers are utilizing more than one platform to satisfy their listening preferences." - Dave Van Dyke, President Bridge Ratings.